RisingYT/bluecore/README.md

 NOTE: Packages may not always be up-to-date because it's being managed by one person.

 Well...
-If you want to add the repo on your current Linux system (only supports any distro that uses 'pacman' as a default package manager.)
+If you want to add the repo on your current Linux system (only supports any distro that uses 'pacman' as a default package manager.), then add this line at the end of /etc/pacman.conf.

 ```
 [bluewave-custrepo]